cslev/nfpa/README.md

 this way a merge at the end may happen :)

 # What's NEW?
-Check ChangeLog from v3.2 where the fork has been issued.
+Check [https://github.com/BarrRedKola/cbt/blob/master/ChangeLog](ChangeLog) from v3.2 where the fork has been issued.

+WEB interface has become OBSOLETE.
+We do not develop that part of CBT/NFPA further, thus new feautures we introduced do not work with the WEB interface!

 # New requirements:
 gnuplot >= v5.0 (due to the utf8 encoding)